dogweather/forkful/content/en/go/html-and-the-web/sending-an-http-request.md

 weight: 44
 ---

-## What & Why?

-Sending an HTTP request involves initiating a call from your Go application to a web server, API, or any other HTTP-based service.
-Programmers do this to interact with web resources, fetch data, submit forms, or communicate with other services across the internet.

 ## How to:
 In Go, sending an HTTP request and handling the response involves using the `net/http` package.
 Here’s a step-by-step example showing how to send a simple GET request and read the response:

 ```go